DavidSouto/ReproScience-Workshop/Workshop_Schedule_Syllabus.md

 *** If you have issues with internet we'll have local copies of packages**

 # Course description
-This workshop offers a hand-on introduction to the concepts and practices of reproducible science, aimed at enhancing the integrity and reliability of research.
+This workshop offers a hands-on introduction to the concepts and practices of reproducible science, aimed at enhancing the integrity and reliability of research.
 Participants will learn about the importance of reproducibility, open science, version control (with GitHub), computational reproducibility, and data management.
 The program combines theoretical elements and hands-on exercises, including setting up reproducible environments, collaborative projects on GitHub, and creating reproducible analyses with analysis notebooks.

 This 3-day workshop will equip participants with the essential tools and knowledge (e.g. regarding preregistration) to ensure research integrity, transparency, and reproducibility.